 Public Safety can assist with First Aid if needed.
 If the employee needs medical treatment beyond first aid that cannot wait for Risk Management's return the next business day; the employee may go to a nearby Emergency Room for treatment (typically that is Florida Hospital DeLand).
 They should notify their Supervisor (or Public Safety) that they are going to the ER and advise which one.
 If the injury is serious and requires emergency medical treatment or ambulance, Public Safety should be notified ASAP (386-822-7300).

-If ER asks about insurance, Employee should advise the ER that the injury is work-related and give them the Stetson Risk Management Contact Info so they can obtain our work comp billing info. (do not pay a health insurance copay).
+If ER asks about insurance, Employee should advise the ER that the injury is work-related and give them the Stetson Risk Management Contact Info so they can obtain our workers' compensation billing info. (do not pay a health insurance copay).

 Please notify Risk Management of any ER medical treatment ASAP (Email: firstname.lastname@example.org or Phone: 386-822-7701 and leave a message if not in)

-NOTE: Risk Management will need the ER discharge paperwork to send in with the work comp claim.
-Any follow up medical treatment required will need to be arranged with a Work Comp medical provider and authorized by the Work Comp Insurance Company.
+NOTE: Risk Management will need the ER discharge paperwork to send in with the workers' compensation claim.
+Any follow up medical treatment required will need to be arranged with a workers compensation medical provider and authorized by the workers' compensation insurance company.

-If any questions regarding Workers Comp, please contact Risk Management:
+If you have any questions regarding Workers' Compensation, please contact Risk Management:

 Email: email@example.com / Phone: 386-822-7701